psd/doctate/README.md

 Improving the precision of links helps with search and analysis, especially where the same text can refer to multiple things.

 We can write markdown processors which use the CURIEs to produce [microdata](https://en.wikipedia.org/wiki/Microdata_(HTML)), [RDFa](https://en.wikipedia.org/wiki/RDFa), [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD)  and other annotations.

+## Example documents

+* [The Statistics and Registration Service Act 2007 (Disclosure of Revenue Information) Regulations 2015][legislation:uksi-2015-1227]

 ## Background